djma-blog-code/minikube-nginx/README.md

 ## Order of Execution

-1. `make apply-all` - Applies all the resources in a sensible order
+1. `make apply-all` - Applies all the resources in a sensible order, lints and tests
 2. `make redeploy` - Redeploys the resources and restarts the pods associated with `$(APPS)`
 3. `make clean` - cleans up temporary files and deletes all the resources